nearit/Android-SDK/README.md

 {
     ...
     nearItManager.addProximityListener(this);
-    // remember to remove the listener whenthe object is being destroyed with nearItManager.removeProximityListener(this);
+    // remember to remove the listener when the object is being destroyed with
+    // nearItManager.removeProximityListener(this);
     ...
 }